-- (1) The fastest and most accurate method is to apply online at http://www.EzMealApp.com. - (2) If you do not have access to a computer, you may also apply by completing the Meal Benefit Form and return it to your child's school, or the Food Service Department.

-The Meal Benefit Form is available from your child's school; from the District's Food Service Department, 200 E. Roger Rd., Tucson Arizona 85705; Telephone (520-696-5133), Fax (520-696-3798); or by email to jheiser@amphi.com.
+- The fastest and most accurate method is to apply online at https://family.titank12.com.
+Online applications can be processed the next day. - If you do not have access to a computer, you may also apply by completing the Meal Benefit Form and return it to your child's school or the Food Service Department.
+Paper applications can take up to 10 business days to process. - The Meal Benefit Form is available from your child's school cafeteria or from the District's Food Service Department.
+Please request a meal benefits application by emailing AmphiFoodService@amphi.com or pick up an application at the Food Service office located at 200 E. Roger Road, Tucson, Arizona 85705.
+For questions, please call (520) 696-5133.